Who Legally Attends an IEP meeting? Can I Exclude People?

 Having large numbers of staff attend an IEP meeting is often used as an intimidation or bullying technique.
 I’ll address that in a minute.

+But, it also happens that many times essential personnel are absent from the IEP meeting.
 That can rob the meeting of valuable input and opinions.
 So what do you do?
 Who should attend an IEP meeting and how can I prevent them from bringing 2 dozen people?
 Let’s get into it.

 Who is legally required attend an IEP meeting?